Project background

 Loop closed with all stakeholders.

-As part of Step 1, targeted consultation to inform policy updates is scheduled for May 2025.
+As part of Step 1, targeted consultation to inform policy updates may occur.

-This consultation will be undertaken through the Community Panel and with key interest groups such as the Ipswich Youth Advisory Council (IYAC).
+This consultation is proposed to be undertaken through the Community Panel and with key interest groups such as the Ipswich Youth Advisory Council (IYAC).

 If you wish to be consulted on the policy, please sign up to the community panel using the link below.

 As part of Step 3, community wide consultation will take place to inform the creation of a new suite of local laws.
-This is scheduled to be undertaken in July -September 2025.
+This is scheduled to be undertaken in late 2025.

-A second round of community wide consultation to review the proposed draft laws is estimated to take place in May-August 2026.
+A second round of community wide consultation to review the proposed draft laws is estimated to take place in mid-late 2026.